Suicide attack at Lebanese cafe kills at least seven

 The army said the attack was carried out by a lone suicide bomber, though its investigations were still underway.
 The National News Agency said the second bomber had blown himself up as people gathered in response to the first blast.

-Lebanon's security has been repeatedly jolted by the Syria crisis, which has also helped paralyze its government: the country has been without a head of state since May.
+Lebanon's security has been repeatedly jolted by the Syria crisis, which has also helped paralyse its government: the country has been without a head of state since May.

 Militants linked to Islamic State and the Nusra Front mounted an attack on the Lebanese border town of Arsal last August.
 They are still holding around two dozen members of the security forces taken captive in that incursion.